 Find the archive of readings here.

-In addition to larger monthly readings, we have also invited 20 Bay Area poets to be a part of a new Flash Readings Series.
-Each featured poet will give a 3-5 minute reading of one of their poems, related in some way to the theme.
-These short readings will be carried on our website and YouTube channel, and shared on social media.
-The Bay Area offers a rich, deep, and broad tapestry of voices – we could easily have tripled the number of reading slots and still barely skimmed the surface of wonder and beauty that surrounds us.
+In addition to larger monthly readings, we also invited 20 Bay Area poets to be a part of a new Flash Readings Series.
+Each featured poet gave a 3-5 minute reading of one of their poems, related in some way to the theme.
+These short readings are carried on our website and YouTube channel, and shared on social media.
+The Bay Area offers a rich, deep, and broad tapestry of voices – we could have easily have tripled the number of reading slots and still barely skimmed the surface of wonder and beauty that surrounds us.
 We are lucky and grateful to these poets for participating in this celebration of community, for helping us think through and within crisis, understand moments of emergency as catalysts for renewal, as ruptures that signal massive—if painful—change, and lean into the possibility of rebirth and new beginnings.

-This event is part of the Arts Research Center’s Poetry & the Senses program, an ongoing initiative that explores the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.
+This event was part of the Arts Research Center’s Poetry & the Senses program, an ongoing initiative that explores the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.
 Funded by the Engaging the Senses Foundation.